Projyots/dvc-demo/README.md

 dvc add data_given/winequality.csv

-git add . --Thsi will add everything in the folder to GitHub
+git add . --This will add everything in the folder to GitHub

 git commit - m "First Commit" -- this will commit the changes with message in double quotes.